 DACHER KELTNER I know adolescents and teens feel as I did when I was an adolescent and teen, that there are a lot of adults around them, teachers and parents and authority figures who are kind of telling them what they do and they never ask them questions.
 And we’re in a moment with COVID-19, where families are spending more time with each other.
 Teachers have new relationships with their teens.
 And I want to close with just a question, Adrian Michael: what’s the one question you’d have?
 Our listeners asked those teens at the dinner table on Zoom to get this kind of inquiry going?

 ADRIAN MICHAEL GREEN I think what comes to mind directly right now is, “How is your heart?”
 It’s a beautiful check in that really gets you out of your head because we can try to rationalize that.
 I’m good.
 And then be OK with it.
 But what does “good” really mean?
-You know when students hit you with a knife?
-You asked how my day was going to say I’m good because that’s the practice of just the normalization of how we respond to people.
-How doing?
+You know when students hit you with a Hey, I know you asked how my day was, I’m just going to say I’m good because that’s the practice of just the normalization of how we respond to people.
+How ya doing?
 Good.
 And, you know, it’s like a really quick pass.
 But I think when you ask how is your heart, people like stop.
 Wow.
 Well, that’s like.
 What do you mean?
 How?
 It’s like, how is my heart?
 How am I really doing?
 Because at the heart of purpose is people.
 And if you are unable to really hone in on how you’re feeling and try to bypass yourself and you came and talk about purpose at all, you really can’t because your well-being and your inability to even think about how you show up in the world is dismissive of yourself, actually has negative consequences to other people who share space with you, whether you know it or not.

 DACHER KELTNER Well, Adrian Michael, thank you so much for your work.
 You do for your teaching, for your writing and for being on the Science of Happiness today.